STDs in the Philippines

 Legal Support for Minors

-A newly passed law in the Philippines allows minors to undergo HIV testing without parental consent, which is a significant step toward early detection and treatment.
-This law aims to reduce the barriers to testing for young people, encouraging them to seek help without fear of parental backlash.
+A newly passed law in the Philippines allows minors to undergo HIV testing without parental consent.
+This is a significant step toward early detection and treatment.
+This law aims to reduce the barriers to testing for young people.
+It encourages them to seek help without fear of parental backlash.

 6. Public Health Efforts and Education